- Propose a title.

 In the first story, Grandma listened to Tommy’s problems and sympathized with him.
 Then she reminded him of a verse he had memorized in church.
 It was Romans 8:28, which says, “All things work together for good to them that love God.”
-Grandma explained very nicely that although Christians can’t always see why certain things have to happen, they can trust God in everything.
-He loves them and died to save them, and they can take comfort in the fact that God is using all these seemingly bad things for their good.
+Grandma explained very nicely that although Christians can’t always see why certain things have to happen, they can trust Jesus in everything.
+He loves them and died to save them, and they can take comfort in the fact that He is using all these seemingly bad things for their good.
 Tommy felt better as he realized God cared about him and would allow only what was best for him.

 It’s a nice message, right?